Debian and Ubuntu sudo apt-get update # CentOS sudo yum update

 WordPress is one of the most popular content management software (CMS) due to its multitude of features and ease of use.
 However, setting up a new web host environment can be time-consuming especially if you need to do it often.
-Docker Compose manages to simplify the installation process to a single deployment command greatly reducing the time and effort required.
-Deploying WordPress with Docker Compose is fast and easy after the first time setup.
+Simplifying the installation process to a few fast commands greatly reduce the time and effort required, this is where Docker comes in.
+Installing WordPress with Docker is a breeze, read ahead to find out more.

 # Debian and Ubuntu sudo apt-get update # CentOS sudo yum update